tforkmann/Feliz.ChartJS/README.md

 dotnet run
 ```

-## Example ReactJS
+## Example ChartJS
-Here is an example ReactJS
+Here is an example ChartJS
 TODO